GavinHaLab/WDL-Pipelines/TitanCNA/README.md

 # TitanCNA
 `TitanCNA.wdl` is a workflow that uses ichorCNA.wdl and getAlleleCounts.wdl before running TitanCNA.
+The WDL is currently unfinished

 Source code [here](https://github.com/gavinha/TitanCNA/tree/master), where complete info on TitanCNA is held.

-## Inputs- wip
+## Inputs

 For each sample: